patrick-crawford/WEB422-Backup/notes/2019/intro-angular-jwt.md

 }
 ```

 There's a lot going on in the above code, so let's break it down *piece by piece* to understand how everything works.
 To begin, all of the import statements are fairly standard:  We will be using an Observable, so we must fetch it from "rxjs".
-The HTTPClient comes from "@angular/common/http" (which we will need to communicate with our simple-API) and the JwtHelperService (used to decode the contents of the JWT) comes, once again from "@auth0/angular-jwt".
+The HTTPClient comes from "@angular/common/http" (which we will need to communicate with our simple-API).

 After injecting our required services in the constructor, we see the following methods: